 Proposals can be emailed to email@example.com or mailed to 107 Cliff Park Rd Springfield, OH 45504 attn: Elizabeth Wetterstroem, Collections and Exhibitions Manager.
 Proposal materials should arrive as a cohesive unit.
 If sent via email, please submit materials in PDF format and send a follow-up email that requests confirmation that the materials have been received.
 Sending large documents can prove problematic and may not come through to our inbox.
 Proposals are evaluated using a scoring rubric of review criteria.
 Review criteria can be found below.

-Deadline for spring review is May 1st, 2022.
-Applications received past this deadline will be reviewed in the fall of 2022.
+Deadline for fall review is Oct 1st, 2023.
+Applications received past this deadline will be reviewed in the spring of 2024.
 Artists/curators will be notified by the end of June of their proposal status following the Curatorial Affair Committee’s proposal review.

 Please note that artists/curators may request to show in a particular SMoA gallery; however, the gallery selected for any exhibition is at the sole discretion of the Museum.
 Due to the high number of proposal submissions, fewer than 10% of applicants are offered an exhibition.
 Proposal may be kept on file and revisited for unexpected schedule openings or opportune connections with pertinent themes of community and regional interest.